taorems/sphinx_doc/docs/source/app-2/api.rst

 The application is built with FastAPI which comes with its in-built swagger documentation.
 It is a RESTful API that allows users to create, read, update, and delete operations, as well as perform calculations on the data.

-The link to the swagger documentation is: <a class="reference external" href="https://reimagined-chainsaw-ov53q71.pages.github.io/" rel="noopener noreferrer" target="_blank">JSDL-API</a>.
+The link to the swagger documentation is: <a href="https://reimagined-chainsaw-ov53q71.pages.github.io/" target="_blank">JSDL-API</a>.

 .. .. swaggerui:: ./_static/swaggerui/petstore.json